davemollen/dm-Repeat/README.md

 The latest MOD builds can also be found on the [releases page](https://github.com/davemollen/dm-Repeat/releases).

 If you want to build the plugin on your own machine check out the [mod-plugin-builder repository](https://github.com/moddevices/mod-plugin-builder) for instructions.

-## VST2

-Legacy code for a VST2 plugin is also in this repository.
-Since VST2 has been deprecated automated builds for VST2 have been excluded.

 ## Copyright notices